Introduction

 campus.
 This building honors the family of Deacon Walter

 HASTINGS (T).
-WalterÕs home was originally on this site, and money for the building was contributed by a descendant of his.
+WalterÕs home was originally on this site, and money for the modern building was contributed by a descendant of

-Actually, several ancestors had connections with Harvard, or owned property on
+his.
+Actually, several ancestors had connections with Harvard, or owned

-what eventually became the expanded Harvard campus.
-But Walter is the only one
+property on what eventually became the expanded Harvard campus.
+But Walter is

-had the distinction of (eventually) having a Harvard building named after his
+the only one had the distinction of (eventually) having a Harvard building

 For